 On rare occasions, people will make staircases rather than saccades or slow-phases.

-This has been reported in a variety of central disorders -- Parkinsonism, cerebellar ataxia.
+Well anyway, staircase saccades have been reported in a variety of central disorders -- including Parkinsonism and cerebellar ataxia.
 In theory, this should be related to a disorder of central saccadic processing in the brainstem.
 A command is given to the superior collicullus, and it stops too soon, requiring a restart and a staircase.
 The patient illustrated above had an unknown disorder with severe ataxia but normal inner ear function.

 Surprisingly, we often forget that if blind people are totally inaccurate, nearly blind people may also have problems following little dots around on screens.
 Furthermore, when we remove people's glasses, we may be making them nearly blind.